sleepinggiants-paper/Sleeping-Giants-Research/README.md

 # Follow the Leader?
 Digitally Native Activism and the Business Cycle of Mobilization

-This repository contains all the files and resources related to the paper **"Follow the Leader? *Message Framing and Mobilization of Online Armies in the Social Media Age*"**.
+This repository contains supplemental files and resources related to the paper **"Follow the Leader? *Message Framing and Mobilization of Online Armies in the Social Media Age*"**.
+The resources contained here are included for completeness.
+All main findings are presented and discussed in the manuscript.

 Below is an overview of the directory structure and the purpose of each folder and file.

 ## Directory Structure